Gioack/My_projects/README.md

 - Calculating Area
 - Calculating Perimeter
 - Calculating Diagonal
-- Get a picture made of *
+- Getting a picture made of *
-- Get how many times another shape(you must create 2 shapes to do so) could fit inside the first shape(with no rotations) You can even change the width and the height of a shape trough set_width(), set_height() methods.
-If the you initialized a Square you can just call one of them to change both dimension.
+- Getting how many times another shape(you must create 2 shapes to do so) could fit inside the first shape(with no rotations) You can even change the width and the height of a shape trough set_width(), set_height() methods.
+If the shape is a Square(initialized properly), it's not necessary to call both functions, each function will change both dimensions in that case.
 #### Usage
 *Create 2 shapes*: